 which is integer valued and moreoever satisfies $B(x, x) \in 2\mathbb{Z}$ for all $x \in L$.
 Conversely given such a bilinear form $B$ we can define a quadratic form by the rule $Q(x) = \frac{1}{2}B(x, x)$.
 This sets up a bijection, so that specifying a $\mathbb{Z}$-valued quadratic form $Q$ is equivalent to specifying a $\mathbb{Z}$-valued bilinear form $B$ such that $B(x, x) \in 2\mathbb{Z}$ for all $x \in L$.
 We shall refer to a lattice endowed with either of these equivalent structures as an even lattice.
-Picking a basis $(e_1,...,e_{2k})$ for $L$ we can map $B$ to the matrix $B(e_i, e_j)$ which then has integer entries and is even on the diagonal: we call such a matrix \textit{even integral}.\\
+Picking a basis $(e_1,...,e_{2k})$ for $L$ we can map $B$ to the matrix $B(e_i, e_j)$, which we call a Gram matrix for $L$.
+A Gram matrix then has integer entries and is even ones on the diagonal, we call such a matrix \textit{even integral}, \\

 For such an even lattice $L$ we form the degree $n$ theta series by

 where $S$ is any Gram matrix for $L$, and $r_S(T) = \#\{X \in \mathbb{Z}^{2k, n};\; {}^tXSX = T\}$ is the number of representations of the $n$-variable quadratic form $T$ by $S$.
 This in the form of the Fourier expansion of a Siegel modular form (c.f. (\ref{fourier-expansion})).
 It is well-known that $\theta_L^{(n)}$ is indeed a Siegel modular form, namely $\theta_L^{(n)} \in \mathcal{M}_k^{(n)}(N, \chi)$ where the level $N$ is the level of the the lattice $L$ (equivalently the smallest integer $N$ such that $NS^{-1}$ is an even integral matrix) and the character is